bwozniakhome/bwozniakhome.github.io/_posts/2019-2-5-First-Post.md

 ---
 layout: post
-title: Welcome to Brian's Blog: A Perspective on Data Science
+title: Welcome to Brian's Blog&#58; A Perspective on Data Science
 ---

 Hello!
 And welcome to my blog!
 I am excited to begin this part of my data science journey!